 Closer to dark, if the mud-flats were at low tide, you could see Dog-faced Water Snakes (Cerberus rynchops) in large numbers.
 We were able to spot over 40 in just an hour or so!

 The water snakes were primarily feeding off of Blue-Spotted Mudskippers (Boleophthalmus boddarti), which were quite common on the mudflats.

-Crab-eating Frogs (Fejervarya carnivora), a remarkable species that can survive in partially salty water, were also seen.
+Brackish Frogs (Fejervarya moodiei), a remarkable species that can survive in partially salty water, were also seen.

 In the blur of Dog-faced Water Snakes, I yelled for the boat to turn around when I spotted a snake that looked different than the others.
 Sure enough, it was a Glossy Marsh Snake (Gerarda prevastiana).